RamSailopal/RamSailopal/README.md

 I've understood that collaboration with tangible yield doesn't have to apply to just open source I.T.
 Open source is the future, and my firm belief is that it can be used to overcome many of the social issues we face today.

-I've co-founded an open source enterprise called Philance/Jobwards dealing with barriers to employment.
-I've also attempted to use my experiences to further the development of open source health care IT systems (focused around VistA)
+I've co-founded an open source enterprise called <a href="https://www.youtube.com/watch?v=E0VCDbrVSwQ">Philance/Jobwards</a> dealing with barriers to employment.
+I've also attempted to use my experiences to further the development of open source health care IT systems (focused around <a href="https://en.wikipedia.org/wiki/VistA">VistA</a>)

-My journey with IT has also come "full circle" in that the those first confused interactions with MUMPS (now known as M), has now become active contributions to the development of M, in the form of contributions to the open source YottaDB project.
+My journey with IT has also come "full circle" in that the those first confused interactions with MUMPS (now known as M), has now become active contributions to the development of M, in the form of contributions to the open source <a href="https://yottadb.com">YottaDB</a> project.

 **I'm always keen to know about new open source projects, so if you have a project and think I can help, don't hesitate to connect**